facephi/sdk-mobile-documentation/android_versioned_docs/version-2.1.X/Selphi_Component.md

 Sets the liveness mode of the widget.
 Allowed values are:

-- LIVENESS_NONE: Indicates that the photodetection mode should not be enabled in the authentication processes.
+- SelphiFaceLivenessMode.NONE: Indicates that the photodetection mode should not be enabled in the authentication processes.

-- LIVENESS_PASSIVE: Indicates that the passive liveness test is performed in the server, sending the corresponding "BestImage" or "TemplateRaw" for this purpose.
+- SelphiFaceLivenessMode.PASSIVE: Indicates that the passive liveness test is performed in the server, sending the corresponding "BestImage" or "TemplateRaw" for this purpose.

-- LIVENESS_MOVE: Indicates that the liveness test is active by displaying instructions during the capture, and returning the corresponding result of the process.
+- SelphiFaceLivenessMode.MOVE: Indicates that the liveness test is active by displaying instructions during the capture, and returning the corresponding result of the process.